kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 brutes, one by one, by main force.
 Once committed to the deep, they swam bravely, and emerged on the farther bank dripping and shaking their long ears as if, after all, they were the heroes of the day.
-An hour’s scamper over the sandy beach brought us to the mouth of ߵthat ancient river, the river Kishon.ߴ It was, of course, flooded, and, considering the combination of difficulties caused by a gale, a sandstorm, helpless ferrymen, and ropes breaking every minute, it was a wonder that we and our mules were not carried out to sea in a body.
+An hour’s scamper over the sandy beach brought us to the mouth of ❛that ancient river, the river Kishon.❜ It was, of course, flooded, and, considering the combination of difficulties caused by a gale, a sandstorm, helpless ferrymen, and ropes breaking every minute, it was a wonder that we and our mules were not carried out to sea in a body.
 Altogether